Central Virginia

 • 00:24:54

-I think that we certainly want to do that, but I'm saying for this coming fall, if you go ahead and begin the process of getting money using the CAT, I mean if John and the university did their own thing for another five years, I still think that there's plenty of work the CAT could do.
+I think that we certainly want to do that, but I'm saying for this coming fall, if you go ahead and begin the process of getting money using the CAT, I mean if Jaunt and the university did their own thing for another five years, I still think that there's plenty of work that CAT could do.

 • 00:25:22

-I'm open for more thoughts from staff on this about timing.
+I'm open for more calls from staff on this about timing.

 It looks like to me that the timing for a consultant